funwithflutter/lit_firebase_auth/README.md

 ## Decoration and theming
 The UI can be as customizable as you need.
 But for simple usage it's fairly straight forward.

 It's easy to provide custom decoration/configuration for the sign-in elements.
-You can either customize the elements of the standard Sign-in widget, or create an entirely custom Sign-in widget from scratch.
+You can either customize the elements of the standard sign-in widget, or create an entirely custom sign-in widget from scratch.
 Up to you.

 ### Standard Sign-in widget customization
 For example, to override the standard email `InputDecoration` just provide a custom `InputDecoration` for the `emailTextFormField`: